Financial-Times/ft-origami/docs/component-types/web-services.md

 ## Requirements

-* *Should* be used for components that comprise editorial content or data that is not practical to consider part of the source code of a module component.
+* *Should* be used for components that produce dynamic editorial content or data that is not practical to consider part of the source code of a module component (usually because it changes too frequently or there are too many possible permutations)
 * *Must not* output any executable code (use module components for that)
 * *Must* include a mandatory version number element to the API path for all API endpoints
 * *Must* support both HTML and JSON output, and where a format is not specified in a request, *should* use content-negotiation (the HTTP `Accept` header), and as a default *must* return HTML output.
 * Minor version changes in the web service application *must not* be exposed on the version number included in the API endpoint URL
-* When returning HTML, *must* meet the [standard for HTML](/docs/syntax-requirements)
+* When returning HTML, *must* meet the [standard for HTML]({{site.baseurl}}/docs/syntax-requirements)
-* When providing JSON output, *must* meet the [standard for JSON](/docs/syntax-requirements)
+* When providing JSON output, *must* meet the [standard for JSON]({{site.baseurl}}/docs/syntax-requirements)
 * *Should* support JSONp callback via the querystring parameter `callback` (when returning HTML with a JSON callback, the HTML string should be escaped and quoted)
-* *Should* be RESTful
+* *Should* be RESTful, ie. should use the most appropriate HTTP verb and URLs that semantically describe the resource to be acted upon
-* *Should* draw templates from a module component where practical (to allow product developers to consume them and do the templating themselves), and if it does so those templates *must* be Mustache
+* *Should* draw templates from a module component where practical (to allow product developers to consume them and do the templating themselves), and if it does so those templates *must* be Mustache.
+Conversely, templates built into the web service may be of any standard.
-* *May* accept any querystring parameters, POST data, URL parameters or other input as desired to allow for module specific features (this may include accepting input and then simply reformatting it and including it in the output, but component developers *should* avoid doing this in services whose output also draws from other content sources).
+* *May* accept any querystring parameters, POST data, URL parameters or other input as desired to allow for service specific features (this may include accepting input and then simply reformatting it and including it in the output, but component developers *should* avoid doing this in services whose output also draws from other content sources).
-* *Should* serve CORS response headers to allow the endpoints to be consumed in-browser from any origin (though consuming in-browser is discouraged)
+* *Should* serve permissive CORS response headers to allow the endpoints to be consumed in-browser from any origin (though consuming in-browser is discouraged)
 * *Must* include explicit `Cache-Control` header in HTTP responses, which product applications must respect.
-* *Must* provide a mechanism for developers to subscribe to email notifications of version deprecation, which *should* be a github watcher list.
+* *Must* provide a mechanism for developers to subscribe to email notifications of version deprecation (which *should* be a github watcher list).
-* When a change is made to the structure of the data returned or the markup used in HTML output...
+* When a [non-backwards compatible change](#changes-and-versioning) is made to any output of the service...
 	* *Must* provide a new set of API endpoints with updated version number
 	* *Must* continue to support previous versions for a minimum of 3 months
 	* *Must* begin work to agree a termination date for the previous version with its consumers and the wider business